jiejiang-jojo/make-sense/README.md

 =========

 This repository contains the source code developed for the ESRC funded project HomeSense.
-It helps social researchers to set up a data collection network/platform by deploying sensors into indoor environment such as homes and offices.
+It helps social researchers to set up a data collection network/platform by deploying sensors into indoor environments such as homes and offices.

 Folder Structure
 ----------------